chadbaldwin/chadbaldwin.github.io/_posts/2024-08-05-temporal-table-weirdness.md

 GO
 ```

 The basic idea here is...Grab the rowcount above and below a specific point in time.
-Since the table is insert only, this will tell us exactly how many records are inserted, vs cleaned up by the retention policy cleanup job.
+Since the table is insert only, this will tell us exactly how many rows are inserted, vs cleaned up by the retention policy cleanup job.

 I ran the above proc every 5 minutes for a few days and then I ran this analysis query to see what it looked like: